Ladies: Don’t be Fooled by this First Date Trick! Guys, Pay Attention!

-Raymond Lee Jewelers, as one of South Florida’s largest buyers of pre-owned and estate designer jewelry, often hears interesting, colorful, and downright disturbing tales when our customers come to sell us their jewelry and watches.
+As one of South Florida’s largest buyers of pre-owned and estate designer jewelry, we often hear interesting, colorful, and downright disturbing tales when our customers come to sell us their jewelry and watches.
 Our buyer experienced one such encounter on Friday, and we felt compelled to share the story.

 A lovely young lady came to sell her unwanted Cartier Love Charity bracelet.
 She wisely brought both the original bag and box the bracelet came in, as both add value to the bracelet.
 As our buyer evaluated the bracelet, box, and bag, our customer explained that she had been gifted the bauble by a suitor on a first date.

 While the notion of a Cartier bracelet to begin a courtship is indeed romantic, our customer was in for an unsavory surprise.
 Our buyer began to notice something was amiss – the Cartier bracelet was uncharacteristically large, the bag very lightweight, and the box was…pleather.
 He dutifully informed our customer that her paramour’s offering was faux Cartier.